-In the event of termination of a named executive officer's employment by us without "cause" or a resignation for "good reason," the named executive officers will be, entitled to a lump-sum payment, which payment is equal to twelve months of base salary in the case of Dr. Fardis, and six months of base salary in the case of Mr. Morris, Dr. Graf Finckenstein, and Dr. Vogt.
-If a named executive officer's employment is terminated by us without "cause" in connection with a change of control of our Company, the named executive officers will be entitled to a lump-sum payment equal to twelve months of base salary in the case of Dr. Fardis and Mr. Morris, and six months of base salary in the case of Dr. Graf Finckenstein and Dr. Vogt, plus in each instance the prorated amount of their respective minimum bonuses for those periods.
-In addition, if the employment agreements of Dr. Fardis, Dr. Graf Finckenstein, or Dr. Vogt are terminated by us without "cause" or by them for "good reason," their unvested stock options vest immediately.
+In the event of termination of a named executive officer's employment by us without "cause" or a resignation for "good reason," the named executive officers will be entitled to a lump-sum payment, which payment is equal to twelve months of base salary and the prorated portion of any incentive compensation earned in the case of Dr. Vogt, and six months of base salary in the case of Dr. Graf Finckenstein, Mr. Bellemin, and Dr. Bilinsky.
+If a named executive officer's employment is terminated by us without "cause" in connection with a change of control of our Company, the named executive officers will be entitled to a lump-sum payment equal to twelve months of base salary and the prorated portion of any incentive compensation earned in the case of Dr. Vogt, and six months of base salary and the prorated portion of any incentive compensation earned in the case of Dr. Vogt, and six months of base salary and the prorated portion of any incentive compensation earned in the case of Dr. Vogt, and six months of base salary in the case of Dr. Graf Finckenstein, Mr. Bellemin and Dr. Bilinsky, plus in each instance the pro-rated amount of their respective minimum bonuses for those periods.
+In addition, if the employment agreement of Dr. Vogt is terminated by us without "cause" or by him for "good reason," his unvested stock options vest immediately and Dr. Vogt has six months to exercise his vested options.
+If the employment agreements of the named executive officers are terminated in connection with a change of control of the Company, their unvested stock options shall vest immediately, and they shall have three months (six months in the case of Dr. Vogt) to exercise their vested stock options.

-The specific terms of the termination and change of control arrangements, as well as an estimate of the compensation that would have been payable had such provisions been triggered as of the end of 2019, are described in detail in the section below entitled "Executive Compensation - Potential Payments Upon Termination/Change of Control."
+The specific terms of the termination and change of control arrangements, as well as an estimate of the compensation that would have been payable had such provisions been triggered as of the end of 2021, are described in detail in the section below entitled "Potential Payments Upon Termination or Change of Control."